-When you first move into an apartment, there a lot of things you can do immediately to ensure your apartment home is not at risk for avoidable fires.
+When you first move into an apartment, there are many things you can do immediately to ensure your home is not at risk for avoidable fires.
 It is important that you routinely go over each of these tips, probably every 6 months.

 - Check that your apartment has at least one working smoke alarm.
 If your smoke alarm does not work or appears damaged, immediately talk to your apartment's manager to have it replaced.

 - Review your apartment's fire escape route.
 Every apartment community should have a fire escape plan for your apartment home.
 If you cannot find it, request one from your property manager.
 Go over each window in your apartment to ensure it works properly.
 Review the escape route and practice it with the members of your home.
 Be sure that you can quickly and easily access your building's stairwell.

 - Review and abide by your apartment's fire safety rules.
 Be sure not to smoke in your apartment if this is under your leasing agreement.
 Many apartments do not allow grills on balconies because it is a fire hazard.
 Report any fire hazards to management to keep everyone safe.

 - Be aware of your surroundings.
 Be sure that your apartment's exit signs are properly lit up, and let your property manager know if you cannot locate them.
 Be sure to locate manual emergency fire alarm boxes on your apartment building's floor.
 Count how many apartments are between you and the exit to inform emergency responders.
 Know your own apartment floor and number.

 - Practice basic fire prevention methods.
 Be sure to follow all regular fire safety tips, including checking all electrical cords and outlets to ensure they are in good shape, never leaving a stove unattended, and keeping candles, space heaters, and other heat sources away from flammable objects.
 Consider using alternatives to candles, such as flameless candles or essential oils.

 Apartment Fire Preparedness